aptech/docs/docs/CR-pvGetParNames.rst

 Purpose
 ----------------

-Generates names for parameter vector stored in structure of type PV.
+Generates names for parameter vector stored in structure of type :class:`PV`.

 Format
 ----------------
 .. function:: pvGetParNames(p1)

-    :param p1:
+    :param p1: an instance of structure of type *PV*
-    :type p1: an instance of structure of type PV
+    :type p1: struct

     :returns: s (*Kx1 string array*), names of parameters.

 Remarks
 -------

-If the vector in the structure of type PV was generated with matrix names, the parameter names will be concatenations of the matrix name with row and column numbers of the parameters in the matrix.
+If the vector in the structure of type :class:`PV` was generated with matrix names, the parameter names will be concatenations of the matrix name with row and column numbers of the parameters in the matrix.
 Otherwise the names will have a generic prefix with concatenated row and column